AlanPieczonka/EmberRecipeBox/README.md

 * can delete these recipes

 ##### All recipes are saved in browser's local storage.
 If user refreshes the page, these recipes will still be there.
+###### Note: I know inline-styling is generally a bad practice, but in this project I wanted to focus mainly on Ember.js.
+In the future I will probably move custom styles to external CSS file.
 ### Installation & Running:
 	git clone https://github.com/AlanPieczonka/EmberRecipeBox.git
 	cd EmberRecipeBox